cockroachdb/docs/v2.0/remove-nodes.md

 <div style="text-align: center;"><img src="{{ 'images/v2.0/cluster-status-after-decommission2.png' | relative_url }}" alt="Decommission a single live node" style="border:1px solid #eee;max-width:100%" /></div>

 <span class="version-tag">New in v2.0:</span> At this point, the node will no longer appear in timeseries graphs unless you are viewing a time range during which the node was live.
-It will, however, never disappear from the **Decommissioned Nodes** list.
+However, it will never disappear from the **Decommissioned Nodes** list.

 Also, if the node is restarted, it will not accept any client connections, and the cluster will not rebalance any data to it; to make the cluster utilize the node again, you'd have to [recommission](#recommission-nodes) it.